Signatory rules

 The signatory rule management provides the possibility to overview, consult, edit, audit or create new signatory rules.
 Signatory rules are crucial to the function of the LYNKS interface, in order to approve payments before instructing the bank to execute them.
 To not break the functionality, administrators should be confident in the management and understanding of the implications of possible modifications.

 The signatory rules have multiple roles: on one hand they are validating the creation of payments according to the configured parameters, on the other hand they decide who is eligible to approve payments.
+The combined parameters of a signatory rule are applicable for creating and approving payments:

 On the payment creation, the interface validates if the chosen values are covered by a signatory rule, which will be applied on the that specific transaction.
 Once the transaction is created and waiting for signatures, the applied signatory rule provides a list of eligible signatories and the amount of required signatures to send the payment to the bank.